yoonjin67/espresso-archiver/README.md

-# Essosplit: RLE Variant File Split & Obfuscation Program
+# Espresso Archiver: RLE Variant Obfuscation Program

 ## 📌 Introduction (소개)

 While studying C programming at university, I realized that we rarely get to use it in real-world applications.
 Many courses focus on calling C system functions from C++ or other languages rather than writing pure C programs.

-One day, I thought: *What if I split a file in such a way that it appears broken at first glance?* This led me to develop Essosplit.
+One day, I thought: *What if I split a binary data into two different datas: bit count, and bit order.*
+(as a result, bit order would be: 010101010... or 10101010...)
 Interestingly, I later discovered that my approach was essentially a form of Run-Length Encoding (RLE).
 Despite this, common algorithms like BFS are often included in portfolios, so I believe this project effectively demonstrates fundamental knowledge of my major.
+Also basic obfuscations are provided, so it wouldn't be bad.

 I hope this program helps beginners like me get a better grasp of programming concepts.